 A great episode of Pam & Tommy shows the spiraling impact of the sex tape.

-This recap of the Hulu series Pam & Tommy episode 5, “Uncle Jim and Aunt Susie in Duluth,” contains spoilers.
+This recap of the Hulu series Pam & Tommy Season 1 Episode 5, “Uncle Jim and Aunt Susie in Duluth,” contains spoilers.

 When Barbra Streisand tried to suppress a photo of her Malibu mansion the unintended effect was that the photo in question, by being the subject of a cease-and-desist effort, became more popular than it would have otherwise.
 Considering its nature and the wild transmissibility, it’s, of course, likely that Pamela Anderson’s sex tape would have made national news had she and Tommy Lee not decided to file a lawsuit, but it definitely hastened it.